corda/corda-docs-portal/content/en/platform/corda/5.0-beta/corda-cli-reference/overview.md

     weight: 5000
 section_menu: corda-5-beta
 ---
 This section describes the CLI commands and introduces RPC permission templates.
+To l earn how to insall the CLI, see [Installing the Corda CLI](../developing/getting-started/installing-corda-cli.md).